dgerabagi/data-curation-environment/flattened_repo.md

     *   Standard tab interface.

 5.  **Tab Content Area:**
+    *   This area is now the primary focus and will expand to fill the available vertical space.
     *   **Action Bar (New Layout):** A toolbar at the top of the tab content.
         *   **`[Accept Response]`:** A primary button to permanently adopt the code.
         *   **`[Swap with Source]`:** The button for temporary testing.